igloz/UARTBootloader/README.md

 1. Open the project in *Atmel Studio*.
 2. Go to project properties, *Device* tab, and *Change Device* according to yours.
 3. Open ***default_definitions.inc*** file and change the definitions as you need:
-  * *HARDWARE_ID* - Exactly 15 characters that will be returned with the blst reply to identify a hardware.
+  * *HARDWARE_ID* - exactly 15 characters that will be returned with the blst reply to identify a hardware.
 I recommend to use a combination of your nickname and the device name.
 For example: *"JhnSmithBlinker"*.
   * *F_CPU* - define the CPU frequency, as it is set by the hardware and the fuse settings.
   * *UART_AUTOBAUD* - detect UART speed automatically: 1 - enabled, 0 - disabled.
   * *UART_SPEED* - define the desired UART speed.
 Note: not all speeds are exactly supported.
 Refer to the MCU datasheet.